oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 The OOI JupyterHub requires some initial setup to make `conda` works.
 This setup **only need to be completed once**.

 The steps can be completed by running the `init_conda.sh` script:
-- In the JupyterHub terminal, navigate to the `scripts/` directory in the cloned summer school repository.
-(Assuming that you are already in the repository type `cd scripts` in the terminal)
-- Run the initialization script
+- Run the initialization script in the JupyterHub terminal:
   ```bash
   cd ~  # make sure you're in the home directory
   cd 2025-Summer-School-Acoustics/scripts  # go into the scripts directory